Selfless. Noble. Inspiring…

 ‘I have always empathised with people who have it tough in life.
 And the world is full of people who don’t get enough to eat.’

 So Feeney decided to devote himself entirely to charity.
 He created The Atlantic Philanthropies, a private foundation with extensive donor links in countries such as Ireland, South Africa, and Vietnam.

 With passionate zeal, Feeney gave away a colossal sum — $8 billion — between 1982 to 2020.
 Setting up schools, libraries, hospitals, sports facilities.
 Changing lives.
 Making a real difference.

-And this month, The Atlantic Philanthropies reached a milestone: it officially ran out of money.
+And in September 2020, The Atlantic Philanthropies reached a milestone: it officially ran out of money.
 In Feeney’s eyes, this is a tremendous success.
 He had achieved his goal: giving away his entire fortune to charity.

 As Chuck Feeney signed the legal documents to formally dissolve the foundation, he is delighted by what he has accomplished:

 ‘Wealth brings responsibility.
 People must define themselves, or feel a responsibility to use some of their assets to improve the lives of their fellow humans, or else create intractable problems for future generations.’